carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 push_back/pop_back operations, supports efficient random access to its elements, etc.

-The advantage of SmallVector is that it allocates space for some number of elements (N) **in the object itself**.
+The main advantage of SmallVector is that it allocates space for some number of elements (N) **in the object itself**.
 Because of this, if the SmallVector is dynamically smaller than N, no malloc is performed.
 This can be a big win in cases where the malloc/free call is far more expensive than the code that